 The vocational course work will include theory, modeling, reception or desk work, laboratory, wet hairdressing, shampoo and comb-out, hair cutting and shaping, permanent waving, hair coloring and bleaching, scalp and hair treatment, facials, makeup and arching, manicuring, and miscellaneous studies.
 Academic work at Yuba College will be in courses as selected by the student and counselor, to meet the requirements for the associate degree as listed elsewhere in this Catalog.

-The Yuba City program is in operation throughout the academic year, including the summer months.
-A one-half day, part-time Cosmetology Program is also available.
-In addition, a 400-hour Manicuring Program and a 600-hour Cosmetician (Esthetician) Program is offered.
+The Cosmetology program is in operation throughout the academic year, including the summer months.
+In addition, a 400-hour Manicuring program is offered.